Axobot-org/Axobot/docs/infos.rst

 Note that this result may differ from the :code:`config see prefix` command when the database is out of sync.

-..note:: The subcommand :code:`prefix change` is an alias of :code:`config change prefix`
+..note:: The subcommand :code:`prefix change` is an alias of :code:`config set prefix`

 ----------